William Ames (Quaker)

 William Ames (died 1662) was an early English itinerant Quaker preacher and writer.
+He joined the Quakers in 1655 at Dublin, having been a Baptist minister in Somerset, and afterwards a Roundhead officer in the English Civil War.
+He settled at Amsterdam in 1657, where he was tolerated, though once confined for a short time as a lunatic.
+Ames zealously preached to the Collegiants, and although initially in accord, they later fell out.
+He traveled in Germany and was favorably received by Charles I Louis, Elector Palatine.
+Ames returned to England in 1662, was sent to Bridewell prison for attending a Quaker meeting, and died before the end of the year.

 Life

-He joined the Quakers in 1655 at Dublin, having been a Baptist minister in Somerset, and afterwards an officer in the parliamentary army.
+He joined the Quakers in 1655 at Dublin, having been a Baptist minister in Somerset, and afterwards a Roundhead officer in the English Civil War.
 He settled at Amsterdam in 1657, where he was tolerated, though once confined for a short time as a lunatic.
 Ames zealously preached to the Collegiants and they were initially in accord although later they fell out.
 He travelled in Germany, and was favourably received by Charles I Louis, Elector Palatine.
 He returned to England in 1662, was sent to Bridewell for attending a Quaker meeting, and died before the end of the year.

 Works

 He wrote a large number of tracts in Dutch, the titles of which are given in Joseph Smith's Catalogue of Friends' Books.